ds4dm/ecole/docs/discussion/gym-differences.rst

 For instance in :py:class:`~ecole.environment.Branching` the set of valid actions changes, not only with every episode, but also with every transition!
-The ``action_set`` is required to make the next call to :py:meth:`~ecole.environment.EnvironmentComposer.step`.
+The ``action_set`` is required to make the next call to :py:meth:`~ecole.environment.Environment.step`.
-We chose to add it as a return type to :py:meth:`~ecole.environment.EnvironmentComposer.step` and :py:meth:`~ecole.environment.EnvironmentComposer.reset` to emphasize this difference.
+We chose to add it as a return type to :py:meth:`~ecole.environment.Environment.step` and :py:meth:`~ecole.environment.Environment.reset` to emphasize this difference.

 Reward offset
 -------------
-In :py:meth:`~ecole.environment.EnvironmentComposer.reset` a ``reward_offset`` is returned.
+In :py:meth:`~ecole.environment.Environment.reset` a ``reward_offset`` is returned.
 This is not only a difference with OpenAI Gym, but also not part of the MDP formulation.
 It has not purpose for learning algorithms, rather it is meant for evaluating the complete solving procedure.